Skip to main content

 Which prediction market has the most liquidity?

-Polymarket has the highest liquidity of any prediction market, with billions in monthly volume.
-This means tighter spreads, better prices, and easier entry/exit on trades.
-Kalshi is second for US users, while PredictIt has much lower liquidity.
+Polymarket has the highest liquidity of any prediction market, with $100M+ in monthly volume — far ahead of Kalshi, PredictIt, or Manifold.
+Higher liquidity means tighter spreads, better fills, and easier entry/exit on trades.
+Kalshi is the closest second for US users, especially in sports markets, but is still 5-10x smaller than Polymarket overall.

 Kalshi vs Polymarket: which is better?

 It depends on your goals and where you can legally trade.
-Polymarket tends to win on global liquidity, market variety, and on-chain transparency—and it's the only ecosystem with Polycopy-style copy trading today.
-Kalshi is built for US-regulated event contracts in USD.
-Compare fees, access, and product design in the table above, and verify eligibility in your jurisdiction.
+Polymarket tends to win on global liquidity, market variety, on-chain transparency, and is the only ecosystem with copy trading via Polycopy.
+Kalshi wins on US-regulated cash event contracts in USD, and has scaled aggressively into sports markets since 2024.
+If you're a US user who wants regulated sports markets in dollars, Kalshi is the natural choice; if you want depth, breadth, or to follow other traders, Polymarket plus Polycopy.

 What is the best prediction market app?